Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Results and Discussion

 \subsection{Knowledge Preservation through Input Modality Translation}

-In this section, we show how various adaptation paradigms, depicted in \Cref{fig:different_methods}, are capable of solving the final task while preserving intrinsic knowledge.
-We compare our proposed method, ModTr, to two other fine-tuning baseline methods.
-The first baseline method consists of N-detectors, each of which fine-tunes the target modality individually.
-The second baseline method is a single detector trained on the joint modality with balanced sampling.
+ModTr is designed to prevent catastrophic forgetting by keeping the weights of the pre-trained detector fixed.
+In this section, we demonstrate how various adaptation paradigms, shown in \Cref{fig:different_methods}, effectively solve the final task while preserving intrinsic knowledge.
+We compare our proposed method, ModTr, with two fine-tuning baseline methods.
+The first baseline method involves N-detectors, each fine-tuning the target modality individually.
+The second baseline method employs a single detector trained on the joint modality using balanced sampling.
+Note that while a copy of the original detector can be used in the N-detectors paradigm, it is unavailable in the $1$-detector paradigm because the original modality is assumed to be inaccessible during training.

-\Cref{tab:modality_translation} illustrates the final performance.
-While both N-detectors and single detectors exhibit relatively similar final performance, ModTr stands out as the only method capable of preserving knowledge while excelling at the final task.
-Specifically, both fine-tuning baselines compromised the detector's zero-shot capability.
-This consistent trend is observable across various detectors and datasets.
+In all scenarios, we use COCO as the pre-training dataset and LLVIP and FLIR as target domains.
+Specifically, in the N-detectors scenario (Fig.\ref{fig:different_methods}a), we fine-tune one detector on each dataset and use a copy of the original detector for the RGB modality.
+In the $1$-detector scenario (Fig.\ref{fig:different_methods}c), we fine-tune one detector on the combined FLIR and LLVIP datasets.
+In the N-ModTr-1-Detector scenario (Fig.\ref{fig:different_methods}b), two translators are trained, one per dataset.
+To assess catastrophic forgetting, we re-evaluate each scenario on COCO-val.

+\Cref{tab:modality_translation} shows the final performance.
+While all adaptation paradigms achieve relatively similar performance, the $1$-detector method completely fails in the zero-shot scenario.
+The N-detectors method mitigates this by duplicating the detector three times.
+In contrast, ModTr preserves knowledge using a single detector and three efficient translators, demonstrating its practicality for embedded devices, as it requires less memory.
+Based on the average performance on all datasets, ModTr obtains the best results.